 If you live your life being closed off to new ideas you will stagnate in society.
-Open-mindedness help people grow because it opens you up to new possibilities, people, and outcomes.
+Open-mindedness helps people grow because it opens you up to new possibilities, people, and outcomes.
 It will allow you to grow your own beliefs, emotions, and interactions in a positive way.
 You become more inclined to take part in things that you might not have before.
 You become more adventurous.

 2. It’s easier to make it happen and actually get moving.

 There’s nothing more disheartening than plans that don’t push through.
 Sometimes this happens when we plan trips with other people.
-Something just come up last minute and you’re left with no choice but to reschedule or had a change in plans.
+Something just comes up last minute and you’re left with no choice but to reschedule or had a change in plans.

 3. You become more independent.

 When you are in a new place you are forced to make decisions for yourself.
 From decisions as small as where to have breakfast to figuring out if you want to go scuba diving.
 You are also forced to figure out how to get to your destination safely.
-You are your own responsibility.
+You are your responsibility.